Twitter’s Testing New Restrictions on Who You Can DM in the App

 And that is a key aim of the subscription program, to make spamming and scamming in the app more cost prohibitive, as a means to combat the influx of tweeted rubbish.
 In this sense, maybe this will be a good thing, which will limit the random invites and notifications in your DM stream.

-Twitter’s also looking to look to limit who can add people to a DM group in the same way.
+Twitter’s also looking to limit who can add people to a DM group in the same way.

 Which is another anti-spam measure, as people regularly get invited to random groups in the app, as a means to promote spam, scams, or just bizarre group chats.